-A: Pursuant to the merger agreement, if PartnerRe obtains a private letter ruling from the Internal Revenue Service (which we refer to as the IRS) prior to the closing date of the merger confirming the absence of U.S. tax shelter reporting obligations with respect to the proposed exchange offer (which we refer to as a ruling), the surviving company will launch an exchange offer pursuant to which each of the preferred shareholders of the surviving company who tender their preferred shares will receive newly issued preferred shares of the surviving company reflecting a 100 basis point increase in the current applicable dividend rate, subject to certain exceptions, an extended redemption date of the later of (i) the fifth anniversary of the date of issuance and (ii) January 1, 2021, and a restriction on payment of dividends on common shares (subject to certain exceptions), to an amount not exceeding 67% of quarterly net income until December 31, 2020 (such securities, which we refer to as the exchange securities, and such exchange offer, which we refer to as the exchange securities would be otherwise identical in all material respects to each PartnerRe preferred share issued and outstanding at the effective time.
-PartnerRe intends to request a ruling, but there can be no assurance that the IRS will grant one.
+A: Pursuant to the merger agreement, if PartnerRe obtains a private letter ruling from the Internal Revenue Service (which we refer to as the IRS) prior to the closing date of the merger confirming the absence of U.S. tax shelter reporting obligations with respect to the proposed exchange offer (which we refer to as a ruling), the surviving company will launch an exchange offer pursuant to which each of the preferred shareholders of the surviving company who tender their preferred shares will receive newly issued preferred shares of the surviving company reflecting a 100 basis point increase in the current applicable dividend rate, subject to certain exceptions, an extended redemption date of the later of (i) the fifth anniversary of the date of issuance and (ii) January 1, 2021, and a restriction on payment of dividends on common shares (subject to certain exceptions), to an amount not exceeding 67% of quarterly net income until December 31, 2020 (such securities, which we refer to as the exchange securities, and such exchange offer, which we refer to as the exchange offer).
+The terms of the exchange securities would be otherwise identical in all material respects to each PartnerRe preferred share issued and outstanding at the effective time.
+PartnerRe requested a ruling on September 8, 2015, but there can be no assurance that the IRS will grant one.